 2. Receive a Balance Transfer Offer

 There are many credit cards that offer 0% APR financing on balance transfers.
 And while some cards that offer 0% APR promotional financing have rewards, it turns out that many of the best offers are for non-rewards cards.
 The most competitive promotional financing offers feature 15,18, or 21 months of interest-free financing on balance transfers, although nearly all require a 3% fee for them.
 But when you consider that you can use the offers to save hundreds of dollars on interest charges, they can be far more valuable than earning rewards for your spending.
-For example, the Citi Diamond Preferred Card doesn’t offer rewards, but it does include 21 months of interest-free financing on balance transfers with a 3% balance transfer fee.
+For example, the Citi Diamond Preferred Card doesn’t offer rewards, but it does include 21 months of interest-free financing on balance transfers with a $5 or 5% balance transfer fee (whichever is greater).
 (Full Disclosure: Citibank and Capital One advertise on Credit.com, but that results in no preferential editorial treatment.)
 You can read more about the best balance transfer credit cards in America here.

 3. Avoid Interest Charges on New Purchases